Amsterdam police say 5 hospitalized and 62 detained after attacks on Israeli soccer fans

 There were also incidents involving fans ahead of the match.
 Dutch broadcaster NOS reported that a Palestinian flag was ripped off a building in the center of the city and riot police blocked pro-Palestinian supporters trying to march toward the Johan Cruyff Arena stadium where the match was being played.

-Israel ordered that two planes be sent to the Dutch capital to bring the Israelis home.
+Israel initially ordered that two planes be sent to the Dutch capital to bring the Israelis home, but later the prime minister's office said it would work on "providing civil aviation solutions for the return of our citizens.''

 Netanyahu's office added that he had called for increased security for the Jewish community in the Netherlands.